molily/molily.de/_posts/2020-11-21-testing-angular.md

 });
 ```

 While the reset feature is simple, this is how to test most form logic.
+Later, we will learn how to [test complex forms](#testing-complex-forms).

 <aside class="margin-note">Invalid input</aside>